 Skinny singles is a pickleball drill/game that is played using half-the-court with one other person.

-Additionally, because you don’t have a partner when playing skinny singles, you will be the one hitting all the shots on your side – which means you will get twice the number of repetitions.
+Additionally, because you don’t have a partner when playing this drill, you will be the one hitting all the shots on your side – which means you will get twice the number of repetitions.
 That also means, however, that you will have nobody to blame but yourself if the game turns ugly. 😉

 Skinny singles is played and scored just like “regular” singles with one exception.
-In skinny singles, you can only hit the ball cross-court into your opponent’s half-of-the-court – the same half into which the ball was served.
+You can only hit the ball cross-court into your opponent’s half-of-the-court – the same half into which the ball was served.
 If the ball isn’t hit cross-court into the appropriate half (the appropriate half depends on the score of the game) then it’s a fault.

-Here’s an example.
 Assume the first server begins serving from the even side at 0-0.
 The serve is hit cross-court into the opponent’s even side.
-This is where the game of skinny singles gets unique.
-All subsequent shots (the return-of-serve, drops, volleys, etc.) in skinny singles must be hit “cross-court” – from the even side to the even side when the server’s score is an even number and from the odd side to the odd side when the server’s score is an odd number.
+This is where the game gets unique.
+All subsequent shots (the return-of-serve, drops, volleys, etc.) must be hit “cross-court” – from the even side to the even side when the server’s score is an even number and from the odd side to the odd side when the server’s score is an odd number.

 The traditional method of playing skinny singles is to serve cross-court and play cross-court into the half-of-the-court in which the serve was hit.
 However, to practice “down-the-line” drop shots and volleys, the game is often modified such that each player is positioned on the side of their court according to their own score.